 However, it's essential for an entrepreneur to be a decision-maker and initiative-taker, so they can quickly take action on their ideas and make them happen.

 If you feel that you fall more in the category of 'directee' rather than 'director', it might mean you're not cut out to be an entrepreneur.

 However, before jumping to any conclusions about your entrepreneurial abilities, it's important to consider all types of contexts for this one; often, people find that they're a self-starter in certain situations, while happily receiving direction in others.

-For example, when I was working in different jobs before running my business full-time, I typically took less initiative than the other people I worked with -- I just wanted to be told what to do so I could get it done and get out of there!
+For example, in almost any job I've had outside of my business, I've typically been the one to take less initiative than the other people I work with -- I just want to be told what to do so I can get it done and get out of there!
 I was the classic "tell-me-what-to-do-and-that's-all-I'll-do" employee.

 So get clear on WHEN you are a decision-maker (or not) before tossing your entrepreneurial dreams to the wind; because you just might surprise yourself.

 3. You highly value security & predictability in your life.